 - Contact a Liaison for Undergraduate Research.
-Liaisons are graduate students, postdoctoral scholars and faculty in specific departments who are willing to meet with undergraduates regarding research opportunities, resume/CV preparation, and graduate school applications.
+Liaisons are faculty in specific departments who are willing to meet with undergraduates regarding research opportunities, resume/CV preparation, and graduate school applications.

-- Enroll in IDST 194: Modes of Inquiry.
-This is a one-credit pass/fail course offered each semester.
-The course, hosted by the Office for Undergraduate Research, includes faculty research presentations in all disciplines and exposes students to numerous research areas and methodologies.
+- Enroll in IDST 184: Research Beyond Academia or IDST 194: Modes of Inquiry.
+Both are one-credit courses hosted by the Office for Undergraduate Research.
+In IDST 184, researchers working in state and federal government as well as researchers in for-profit and nonprofit organizations share their work and career paths with students.
+IDST 194 includes faculty research presentations in all disciplines and exposes students to numerous research areas and methodologies.

 - Schedule appointments with your professors and/or TAs to discuss their research interests.
 If you are interested in their work, ask if there is any way to get involved in an upcoming project.